Penalty Charge Meaning of Charge as per companies Act 2013 As per section 2 (16) charge m...

 Section 2(68) of the Companies Act, 2013, defines a Private Company.
 A private company under the Indian Laws means a company which via its articles-

-The minimum paid-up share capital for a private limited company is INR 1 lakh.
+There is no minimum paid-up share capital requirement for a private limited company.

 If two members of the company held a share jointly, they will be treated as a single member.